Agentic Much? Adoption of Coding Agents on GitHub: Related work

 Bouzenia and Pradel~\cite{bouzenia2025understanding} studied the interactions traces of agents trying to solve tasks from the SWE-bench benchmark.
 These traces are thus purely agent, there is no human interaction except from the initial prompt however at the same time they highlight the diversity of traces between the different less established agents considered.
 Variability is shown between the length of interaction traces, their type and the differences between successful and failed attempts.

-\paragraph{MSR studies of coding agents} Concurrent to this work, a few studies using MSR techniques have emerged (all are currently preprints).
+\paragraph{MSR studies of coding agents} Concurrent to this work, a few studies using MSR techniques have emerged(all are currently preprints){}.
 Li \etal present AIDev, a dataset of coding agent pull requests \cite{li2025aidev}, showing a sharp increase in the number of pull requests authored by a subset of agents (Codex, Devin, Copilot, Cursor, and Claude Code).
 They classify the PRs according to their conventional commit type, with results similar to ours in RQ6.

-Mohsenimofidi \etal \cite{mohsenimofidi2025context} performed a preliminary qualitative study of the content found in coding agent guidance filesfinding that the content is very diverse, and that the most common categories of content include conventions and best practices, contribution guidelines, project structure, and build and testing instructions, among others.
+Mohsenimofidi \etal \cite{mohsenimofidi2025context} performed a preliminary qualitative study of the content found in coding agent guidance files, finding that the content is very diverse, and that the most common categories of content include conventions and best practices, contribution guidelines, project structure, and build and testing instructions, among others.

 He \etal study projects adopting an early coding agent, Cursor, to find whether it is associated to increases in productiviy and quality issues using a difference in differences design \cite{he2025speed}.
 They find that the increase in velocity in the first two months of cursor adoption, while static analysis warnings and code complexity increase over time.